exetermcr/exetermcr.github.io/freshers-guide.markdown

 #### Library

-A lovely, cozy place to hole up for an afternoon of studying, the College library is open 24 hours a day and has a decent, although not exhaustive collection of texts.
+A lovely, cosy place to hole up for an afternoon of studying, the College library is open 24 hours a day and has a decent, although not exhaustive collection of texts.
 Graduates can borrow up to 20 books for the whole term and the library is happy to receive suggestions from you for purchase;